TRI-ML/sequentialized_barnard_tests/README.md

 $ python scripts/synthesize_general_step_policy.py -n {n_max} -a {alpha} -pz {shape_parameter} -up {use_p_norm_shape_family}
 ```

 Often, the user may not have a clear idea as to which shape family they would prefer.
 In that case, we recommend the easiest option of using a uniform risk budget, which corresponds to a parameter of 0 for both shape families.
-This can be run with the explicit arguments or with the implicit defaults; thus, the following commands are EQUIVALENT:
+This can be run with the explicit arguments or with the implicit defaults.
+Thus, the following commands are equivalent:

 ```bash
 $ python scripts/synthesize_general_step_policy.py -n {n_max} -a {alpha}